justinmahar/netlify-domain-redirector/README.md

 ## Setup

+The steps are as summarized as follows:

+1. Deploy this project to Netlify
+2. Visit the site to configure your redirects
+3. Set an environment variable in Netlify to your redirect config
+4. Trigger a deploy and confirm your redirects are working
+5. Assign the old domain to the site in Netlify.
+All done!

 ### 1. Deploy To Netlify

 First, click this button to start a new deploy of Netlify Domain Redirector: